-You do not need certification if your stage area is less than 50m2 and no higher than 2m off the ground.
-Stages larger than 50m2 will require technical and structural drawings and require certification by a practicing structural engineer.
-This certificate must be submitted to Council as part of your Application for a Licence to Stage an Event.
+You do not need certification if your stage area is less than 50m^2 and no higher than 2m off the ground.
+Stages larger than 50m^2 will require technical and structural drawings and require certification by a practicing structural engineer.
+This certificate must be submitted to Council as part of your Event Licence Application.
 All works must be structurally adequate, installed following the manufacturer's specifications and comply with the State Environmental Planning Policy (Exempt and Complying Development) 2008.

-The company supplying and installing the stage will also need to provide the event organiser with the following documentation to submit as part of your Application for a Licence to Stage an Event:
+The company supplying and installing the stage will also need to provide the event organiser with the following documentation to submit as part of your Event Licence Application: